Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Abstract

 \section{Abstract}

 Composed image retrieval attempts to retrieve an image of interest from gallery images through a composed query of a reference image and its corresponding modified text.
 It has recently attracted attention due to the collaboration of information-rich images and concise language to precisely express the requirements of target images.
-Most of the existing composed image retrieval methods follow a supervised learning paradigm to perform training on a costly triplet dataset composed of a reference image, modified text, and a corresponding target image.
-To alleviate the demand for difficult-to-obtain labeled triplet data, recent methods have introduced zero-shot composed image retrieval (ZS-CIR), which aims to retrieve the target image without the supervision of human-labeled triplets but instead relies on image-text pairs or self-generated triplets.
-However, these methods are less computationally efficient due to the requirement of training and also less understandable, assuming that the interaction between image and text is conducted with implicit query embedding.
-In this work, we present a new Training-Free zero-shot Composed Image Retrieval (\method) method which translates the query into explicit human-understandable text.
-This helps improve computation efficiency while maintaining the generalization of foundation models.
-Further, we introduce a Local Concept Reranking (\rerank) mechanism to focus on discriminative local information extracted from the modified instruction.
-Extensive experiments on three ZS-CIR benchmarks show that the proposed approach can achieve comparable performances with state-of-the-art methods and significantly outperforms other training-free methods on the open domain datasets, CIRR and CIRCO, as well as the fashion domain dataset, FashionIQ.
+Most \sg{current} composed image retrieval methods follow a supervised learning \sg{approach} to training on a costly triplet dataset composed of a reference image, modified text, and a corresponding target image.
+To \sg{avoid} difficult-to-obtain labeled triplet \sg{training data, zero-shot composed image retrieval (ZS-CIR) has been introduced}, which aims to retrieve the target image \sg{by learning from image-text pairs (self-supervised triplets),} without the need for human-labeled triplets.
+However, \sg{this self-supervised triplet learning approach is computationally less effective and less understandable as it assumes} the interaction between image and text is conducted with implicit query embedding \sg{without explicit semantical interpretation}.
+In this work, we present a new training-free zero-shot composed image retrieval method which translates the query into explicit human-understandable text.
+This helps improve \sg{model learning efficiency to enhance the generalization capacity} of foundation models.
+Further, we introduce a Local Concept \sg{Re-}ranking (\rerank) mechanism to focus on discriminative local information extracted from the modified instruction\sg{s}.
+Extensive experiments on four ZS-CIR benchmarks show that \sg{our method achieves} comparable performances \sg{to that of the} state-of-the-art \sg{triplet training based} methods , \sg{but} significantly \sg{outperforms other training-free} methods on the open domain datasets \sg{(CIRR, CIRCO and COCO)}, as well as the fashion domain dataset \sg{(FashionIQ)}.